AIENGINE/ali/README.md

 - Learning OpenCV 3: Computer Vision in C++ with the OpenCV Library (Adrian Kaehler, Gary Bradski)
 - Deep Learning with Python (by Francois Chollet)
 - Machine Learning with PyTorch and Scikit-Learn (Sebastian Raschka, Yuxi Liu, Vahid Mirjalili , Dmytro Dzhulgakov)
+- Algorithms in C++ (by Robert Sedgewick)
+- Computer vision algorithms and applications (by Richard Szeliski)